rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 6. Add a section to the unstable book, in `src/doc/unstable-book/src/language-features/$feature_name.md`.

-7. Write a lots of tests for the new feature.
+7. Write a lot of tests for the new feature.
    PRs without tests will not be accepted!

 8. Get your PR reviewed and land it.
 You have now successfully